The Classic Art of The Summit Lighthouse

 Mother: “When a student is able to draw a painting of the master without drawing himself into the painting, then he becomes very valuable.
 That’s why Sindelar was so valuable in painting Saint Germain and Jesus.
 They appeared to him and he painted their likeness.”
 From A Work of Art for the Master, The Summit Lighthouse.

 How true.
 There are a host of artists out there putting part of themselves into new age art.
 Even a genuine organization is not free from this phenomena.
 Once, an organization from the 30’s and 40’s lost the rights to Sindelar paintings, they turned to an artist who consistently put part of herself in the images.
 Saint Germain has said that students have no idea how much of her consciousness has been absorbed by them.
 Hint: it's the bug-eyed pictures or as Mother once told Phyllis, "the cupie doll pictures."
+To be fair, this artist was probably just trying to do what Lotus described, but she just didn't have the technique to do it.

 There are other pictures of angels and masters out there that are really quite good.
-The technique is exceptional, but they tend to fall into a couple of New Age traps.
+The skill level is exceptional, but they tend to fall into a couple of New Age traps.
 One is the belief that heavenly beings are androgynous This is usually most obvious with male angels and masters.
 The most common mistake is a very narrow chin that is obviously feminine.
 And the eyes, first and foremost, they have to be right.

 Harkening back to Mark’s comments at the top, is the sensitivity of soul and feeling world of the artist such that he can tune it to the presence of an ascended being?
 And did the artist ask for assistance for that depiction?
 If neither is the case, we the viewer can’t make that important connection to the presence of the Divine.